Who We Are:

 Office of Regulatory Policy, Immediate Office – Room 6269, 10903 New Hampshire Avenue, Silver Spring, MD 20993

-You will work closely with ORP and other CDER staff on projects involving the Federal Food, Drug, and Cosmetic Act (FD&C Act) and other applicable laws, regulations, and policies.
-Work will include legal research, writing, and related tasks.
-Because ORP considers a variety of complex health policy and drug law issues, this internship offers a challenging work experience and the opportunity to participate on important projects that affect health and safety topics of wide public interest.
+Summer interns in ORP work closely with regulatory counsels and other CDER staff on projects involving the Federal Food, Drug, and Cosmetic Act (FD&C Act) and other applicable laws, regulations, and policies.
+Work may include legal research, writing, and related tasks.
+Because ORP considers a variety of complex health policy and drug law issues, this internship offers a challenging work experience and the opportunity to participate in important projects that can affect public health and safety.

-To be eligible for the internship, a candidate must be in good academic standing and be available to work approximately 30-40 hours per week.
+Applicants must be in good academic standing and be available to work approximately 30-40 hours per week.
 A successful candidate will possess strong legal research and writing skills and the ability to effectively communicate in a team-oriented environment.
 We evaluate candidates based on a variety of factors, including professional and volunteer experiences (in particular related to health or life sciences), interest in health law and policy, and familiarity with the principles of the FD&C Act and administrative law.
 Interns will have to pass a security screening.

 To apply for the internship, please send a cover letter, resume, and transcript (official or unofficial) to: CDER-ORP-DRPI-InternProgram@fda.hhs.gov.

 If you have any questions, please feel free to contact Tess Hess or Aaron Young at CDER-ORP-DRPI-InternProgram@fda.hhs.gov.